Mallika1405/cse15l-lab-reports/lab3.md

 ### find `-mtime`
 The `-mtime` option is used to find files modified `n` days ago.
 The access time is updated whenever the file's contents are changed by any command or program.
 #### Example 1:
-Used the `mtime` option to find files modified 5 days ago in `./technical/911report`.
+I used the `mtime` option to find files modified 5 days ago in `./technical/911report`.
 This could be used to find recently modified files.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical/911report  -mtime -5
 ./technical/911report